AlexSpaces/Alexspaces/README.md

 ### Hi there, I'm Alex 👋

-I'm a software developer specializing in iOS sideloading, Swift, and general coding.
+I'm a "Software Developer" Interested in iOS sideloading, Swift, and general coding.
 Here are some stats and information about me:

 - 🔭 I’m currently working on: [insert project name]
 - 🌱 I’m currently learning: JavaScript and PHP